niteshislol/TextSewak/README.md

 # TextSewak-OCR 🇮🇳

-**TextSewak** is an advanced Offline OCR and Legal Assistance platform designed specifically for Indian law enforcement and legal professionals.
+**TextSewak** is an advanced Gemini Powered OCR and Legal Assistance platform designed specifically for Indian law enforcement and legal professionals.
 It combines powerful client-side processing with specialized offline capabilities to ensure data privacy, speed, and reliability without persistent internet dependence.

 ![TextSewak Architecture](Document/textsewak_architecture_diagram.png)
 *(Generate a visual using the prompt in `Document/SYSTEM_PIPELINE.md`)*